 Rindge, New Hampshire

-The Advertising minor develops the knowledge and skills needed to create effective communication strategies and tactics, targeted to appropriate audiences, at the appropriate time to build and support brand awareness and preference.
-Gain an understanding of marketing, communications, radio, television, print, direct response, and new media techniques to promote products, services, and causes.
+Advertising is a creative communication tool used to build and support brand awareness and preference.
+It allows consumers to differentiate between brands and learn about new products.
+The Advertising minor develops the knowledge and skills needed to create effective communication strategies and tactics, targeted to appropriate audiences, at the appropriate time.
+You will gain an understanding of marketing, communications, radio, television, print, direct response, and new media techniques to promote products, services, and causes.
 Competencies in graphic design and media production are developed to support execution of integrated advertising plans.Apply to This Program Now

 What do students Learn?